obah2008/resume/README.md

 ---

 ## 📝 Summary
-Aspiring **Cloud Security Engineer** with hands-on experience in **networking, cybersecurity, and cloud computing**.
-Currently studying for **CCNA and AWS Cloud Practitioner** certifications.
-Skilled in **SIEM, threat detection, and cloud security**.
+Hello there, I'm Obah Emmanuel, an aspiring **Cloud Security Engineer** with hands-on experience in **networking, cybersecurity, and cloud computing**.
+Currently a student at the **University of Ibadan**, I'm als currently studying for the **CCNA and AWS Cloud Practitioner** certifications.
+Skilled in **SIEM, Subnetting, threat detection, and cloud security**.
 Passionate about securing cloud environments and detecting threats in enterprise systems.

 ---